yymao/phys7730/policies.md

 During the class, there will be several group discussions and activities.
 You will be in a group of 2-3 people to discuss assigned questions or work on certain problems.
 Your participation in these discussions and activities will constitute a significant part of your final grade.
 For each meeting, your participation will be graded based on 5-point scale mentioned above, which depends on your level of engagement and the quality of engagement.

-It's important to note that the quality of engagement is **not** graded based on how much you spoke in class nor on the correctness your contribution was. **It is graded based on how much you contribute to the learning experiences of yourself, other students, and the instructor** (yes, the instructor learns from you all too!).
+It's important to note that the quality of engagement is **not** graded based on how much you spoke in class nor on the *correctness* your contribution was. **It is graded based on how much you contribute to the learning experiences of yourself, other students, and the instructor** (yes, the instructor learns from you all too!).
 High quality engagement usually prompts further reflection, thinking, and discussion.

 At the end of each meeting, you can also submit your in-class discussion notes to Canvas (or to me directly).
 These notes are optional, but they can be useful when you have written ideas or perspectives that you did not have a chance to share in class.
 They will be considered when I grade the in-class participation.

 The lowest 3 scores you have will be dropped.

+I will record each class in case a student has to miss the class and wish to watch the recording later.
+However, **I will only post the recordings if requested** (because processing the recordings takes quite some time).
+Please also understand that, as the class is designed to be very interactive, with many discussions and only intermittent lectures, the recordings will not reproduce the in-person learning experience.
+If you miss a class but request and watch the recording, you will receive 2 points for that class.

 Engaging in discussions and class activities is important for reaching our learning objectives.
 However, every person has a different level of comfort when it comes to engaging in these group activities.
 If you find it uncomfortable or difficult to engage in in-class discussions, please contact the instructors so that we can discuss possible accommodations.

 ## Mock Exam and Presentation